chargebee/openapi/README.md

 ## Overview

 Good news for developers!
 We're breathing new life into the user experience of our API infrastructure.
-Taking the first steps on this exciting journey, we're proud to unveil the Chargebee API spec, now fully compliant with the [OpenAPI Specification v3.0.1](https://spec.openapis.org/oas/v3.0.1).
+Taking the first steps on this exciting journey, we're proud to unveil the Chargebee OpenAPI Specification—a version of our [API spec](https://apidocs.chargebee.com/docs/api) now fully compliant with the [OpenAPI Specification v3.0.1](https://spec.openapis.org/oas/v3.0.1).
 This marks the beginning of a series of improvements!

 Using OpenAPI provides several advantages:
 - **Open API Tooling**: Use your preferred OpenAPI-based tools for experimentation, automated testing, and validation of API requests and responses.